 Multi-day adventures, hiking from point A to point B, are a great way for any nature lover to enjoy their holidays.
 The wilderness of Donegal County offers amazing scenery for such activities.
 Pack your bag and get started on one of Irelands loveliest trails!

-Starting at Donegal town, this beautiful trail leads along the foothill of the Bluestack Mountains over a distance of about 40 miles (63 km) through mild hill-terrain.
+Starting at Donegal town, this beautiful trail leads along the foothill of the Bluestack Mountains over a distance of about 40 miles (63 km) through a mild hill terrain.
 Enjoy the pure wilderness of Banagher Hill and English Valley along the trail.
 After crossing high moorland terrain between Binbane and Cloghmeen Hill, you will hike along the Owenroe riverbanks to reach your final destination at Ardara.

 This hiking trail marks the first part of the International Appalachian Trail, which starts in West Donegal and finishes in Antrim, Northern Ireland.
 Starting at Bunglas Point, this tricky trail leads along the soaring Sliabh Liag cliffs towards the crescent beach at Malin Beg and the impressive megaliths of Malinmore.
 The pretty Gaeltacht hamlet at Glencolmcille makes a great resting point.
 The finish of this 42-mile trail lies 7.5 miles away in Glenties set against a superb mountain backdrop.